edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughDeviceService.md

 At this point in your walkthrough, the device service must create a representative instance of itself in core metadata.
-It is in this registration that the device service is associated to the `Addressable` that was [created earlier in this walkthrough](./Ch-WalkthroughData.md#walk-through-addressables).
+It is in this registration that the device service is given an address that allows core command or any EdgeX service to communicate with it.

 The name of the device service must be unique across all of EdgeX.
-Note the admin and operating states.
+When registering a device service, the initial admin state can be provided.
 The administrative state (aka admin state) provides control of the device service by man or other systems.
-It can be set to `locked` or `unlocked`.
-When a device service is set to `locked`, it is not suppose to respond to any command requests nor send data from the devices.
+It can be set to `LOCKED` or `UNLOCKED`.
+When a device service is set to `LOCKED`, it is not suppose to respond to any command requests nor send data from the devices.
+See [Admin State documentation](../microservices/device/Ch-DeviceServices.md#admin-state) for more details.

-The operating state (aka op state) provides an indication on the part of EdgeX about the internal operating status of the device service.
-The operating state is not set externally (as by another system or man), it is a signal from within EdgeX (and potentially the device service itself) about the condition of the service.
-The operating state of the device service may be either `enabled` or `disabled`.
-When the operating state of the device service is `disabled`, it is either experiencing some difficulty or going through some process (for example an upgrade) which does not allow it to function in its normal capacity.
+!!! edgey "EdgeX 2.0"
+        As of Ireland/V2, device service names may only contain unreserved characters which are ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789-_~

 ### Walkthrough - Device Service